 Beautiful Birds of Bali

 Los Angeles Zoo animal keepers regularly participate in field projects where their expertise benefits species in danger of extinction.
 Established in 2003 by donor and former Zoo Commission President Shelby Kaplan Sloan, the Animal Keeper Advanced Studies Fund (now underwritten by donor and former trustee Dominic Ornato) encourages these opportunities.
-Earlier this year, Animal Keeper Lori Rogalski took a break from the Zoo’s Avian Conservation Center where she cares for many rare and endangered bird species to participate in a Bali starling conservation project.
+In 2016, Animal Keeper Lori Rogalski took a break from the Zoo’s Avian Conservation Center where she cares for many rare and endangered bird species to participate in a Bali starling conservation project.
 Her goal was to lend her skills to the project and to gain insights that might enhance the Zoo’s efforts to breed its Bali starlings.
 Rogalski shares her insights and travel experience to shine a light on this special species.

 A Study in Bali Starling Conservation